Chattogram Maa-O-Shishu Hospital Medical College

 Chattogram Maa-O-Shishu Hospital Medical College (CMOSHMC) is a private medical school in Bangladesh, established in 2005.
 It is located in Agrabad, Chattogram.
-It is affiliated with Chittagong Medical University.
+It is affiliated with Chittagong Medical University and recognized and listed by The World Directory of Medical Schools (WDOMS), which (WDOMS) has been developed through a partnership between the World Federation for Medical Education (WFME) and FAIMER®, a division of Intealth.

-It offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.
+It offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree and the medium of Instruction is English.
 A one-year internship after graduation is compulsory for all graduates.
-The degree is recognised by the Bangladesh Medical and Dental Council.
+The degree is recognized by the Bangladesh Medical and Dental Council.

+Students and graduates of this medical school are eligible to apply to ECFMG for ECFMG Certification and for examination in the United States and medical degrees obtained from this medical school are acceptable to the provincial/territorial medical regulatory authorities in Canada.
+Since this college is recognized by WDOMS, the medical qualification from this college is accepted by General Medical Council (GMC), United Kingdom.

-The college is associated with 650-bed Chattogram Maa-O-Shishu General Hospital.
+The college is associated with an 800-bed Chattogram Maa-O-Shishu General Hospital (formerly Chattogram Shishu Hospital), which established in 1979.
 Chattogram Maa-O-Shishu Hospital Medical College Journal is the official journal of CMOSHMC.

 History

 Chattagram Maa-O-Shishu Hospital (CMOSH), a non-profit organisation, established CMOSHMC in 2005.
 Instruction began in 2006.

 Campus

 The college is located in Agrabad, Chittagong.
 On the 4.3 acres campus are the college building, the associated 625-bed Chattagram Maa-Shishu O General Hospital, and a dormitory.

 Organization and administration

 The college is affiliated with Chittagong Medical University.
 The college and associated hospital are run by the CMOSH executive committee.
-The principal of the college is A. S. M. Mostaque Ahmed.